farmfreshmeat/alterfacts/README.md

 * add Side by side comparison picture
 * add Statement from CNN authenticating the time of the picture
-* add CBS statement that Trump filled the audience with shills
+* add CBS statement that Trump filled the CIA audience with shills

 ## Day 3 - January 22, 2017